cronical/budget_dance/docs/vba_sorted.md

     rate = get_val("Reinv Rate" & acct_name, "tbl_balances", y_year)
     amt = Round(rlz * rate, 2)
     reinv_amt = amt
 End Function

-Function retir_agg(y_year As String, typ As String, Optional who As String = "*", Optional firm As String = "*", Optional election As String = "*") As Double
-'get the sum of values from the retirement table for a year and type, optionally further qualified by who, firm and/or election.
-'wild cards are OK as are Excel functions like "<>" prependedto the values.
-For instance "MEDIC*" for type gets all medical assuming rows coded that way
-'NOTE all the criteria fields must have values - suggest using NA if there is no value such as for an election.

-    Dim this_year As Integer, tbl_name As String
-    Dim result As Double
-    Dim tbl As ListObject, crit_col1 As ListColumn, crit_col2 As ListColumn, val_col As ListColumn Dim criteria1 As String, criteria2 As String

-    tbl_name = "tbl_retir_vals"
-    ws_name = ws_for_table_name(tbl_name)
-    Set tbl = ThisWorkbook.Worksheets(ws_name).ListObjects(tbl_name)
-    Set crit_col1 = tbl.ListColumns("Type")
-    Set crit_col2 = tbl.ListColumns("Who")
-    Set crit_col3 = tbl.ListColumns("Firm")
-    Set crit_col4 = tbl.ListColumns("Election")
-    Set val_col = tbl.ListColumns(y_year)
-    result = Application.WorksheetFunction.SumIfs(val_col.Range, _
-        crit_col1.Range, typ, _
-        crit_col2.Range, who, _
-        crit_col3.Range, firm, _
-        crit_col4.Range, election)
-    retir_agg = result

-End Function

-Function retir_med(inits As String, y_year As String) As Double 'return the forecast medical expenses including premium and deductible for person with initials init given a year
-    retir_med = retir_agg(y_year, "MEDIC*", inits)
-End Function

 Function retir_parm(code As String, who As String) As Variant